AI

 What the Skill covers:

-Compatible with: Claude, ChatGPT, Cursor, VS Code, Gemini CLI, and all platforms supporting the open Agent Skills standard.
+Compatible with: Claude, ChatGPT, Cursor, Copilot, Gemini, and all platforms supporting the open Agent Skills standard.

 Installation